Egypt Travel Tips | Visiting Egypt? A friendly caution to think twice, based on firsthand experience.

 To be frank, the history of Ancient Egypt isn’t valued by those managing the country.
 I was shocked to find that everything at the Egyptian Museum was out in the open and folks were allowed to touch whatever they pleased.

 But that wasn’t the worst of it.
-No, what surprised me most was the blatant and unabashed corruption at the ancient sites folks travel thousands of miles to see.
+No, what surprised me most was the blatant and unabashed corruption at the sacred ancient sites folks travel thousands of miles to see.

 Not a big deal, or so we thought.

-Imagine our surprise when we arrived inside those “sacred” rooms to find guards offering to open doors and expose rooms for tips.
+Imagine our surprise when we arrived inside these “sacred” rooms to find guards offering to open doors and expose rooms for tips.
 We’d constantly be told that photos weren’t allowed, only to be met with a hand motioning for money.

 Perplexed, we weren’t sure why a “guided tour of the Tombs of the Nobles” was included in the package if the guide wasn’t allowed inside without us bribing the guides.
-Wouldn’t the bribe be included in the exorbitant price of the tour?
-It was so bizarre, something smelled fishy about that but we obliged (what else could we do?).

 Bonus: Here’s something no one tells you about visiting Egypt: Cairo looks like this.
 None of the ads urging tourism seem to feature this reality.